Combat Crime Before it Happens with a Bachelor’s in Criminal Justice – Strategic Intelligence Degree

 As one of the largest Christian universities in the world, we have the resources you need to make your education a pathway to a promising career.
 In the area of strategic studies, we are equipped to help you receive hands-on experience by participating in an Advanced Intelligence Analysis project.
 This project utilizes strategic intelligence students to produce open source research for the Defense Intelligence Agency (DIA).

 In addition to this opportunity, there are ample chances to engage in situations that will put your classroom knowledge to use in real-life situations.
-Through our affiliation with the Washington Fellowship and other internships, you may get a shot at actually working with the agency or related agency you are aiming for.
+Through our affiliation with the Washington Fellowship and other internships, you may be able to intern with the agency or related agency you are aiming for.

 In addition to our academic studies, there are a number of clubs and societies you can join to further your chances at a great career in intelligence.
 The Strategic Intelligence Society encourages critical thinking that leads to the analysis of current events.
 Discern intelligence from information within the fields of politics, technology, transnational issues, economics, and military policy.